BenchLabs/bench-technology-handbook/inspiring-action.md

 ![A black line with words that describe above and below the line around it](images/the-line-complete.png)

 We all live on both sides of the line.
 That's what it is to be human.
 Indeed the oldest parts of our brain are _hardwired_ to place us below the line to ensure our survival in the event of a threat.
 The problem is that they can't differentiate  a threat to our person from a threat to our ego.

-We must therefore engage in the practice of asking ourselves whether we are above the line or below the line in any situation.
+This is an important point: it is literally impossible to be above the line if you are in a situation that you find threatening.

+There is a thorny aspect of this framework (and many other such frameworks): it was developed and promoted by people who have the privilege of rarely feeling threatened at work.
+Let's acknowledge that this is an area of inequality that we must all strive to overcome.
+Being below the line is not a failure.
+It is an opportunity for a conversation about what needs to be true for you to locate yourself above the line.
+Ideally this conversation can happen with your team.
+If it can't, you can try your manager, someone on our People team, or our anonymous feedback channel.

+### Summary: Above/Below the Line

+"The line" gives us a tool for assessing our internal location in any situation.
+This location will show up in your mood, your physicality, and your conversations—particularly in the assessments that you make.
 Being below the line isn't a bad thing, but it is important to recognize—when you're below the line, you're not in a place where you can be a great teammate or leader.
-Your location relative to the line will show up in your mood, your physicality, and your conversations—particularly in the assessments that you make.

-If you find yourself describing the world from below the line, it's a perfect time to take a breath, and either "relocate"  your inner self or remove yourself from the conversation until you can.
+If you find yourself below the line, it's a perfect time to stop and take a few breaths.
+Sometimes that's all you need to "relocate" your inner self.
+Sometimes it isn't, and you'll need to either disclose where you're at, or remove yourself from the conversation until you can get above the line.

 ## Inspiring Action

-We now understand assessments and "the line".
+We now understand Assessments and "The Line".
 When we combine these two concepts, we create conversations that are more likely to **inspire action** from others.

 Let's take a moment to review an important part of Denning's definition of Assessments: